 The journey is not yet over if you’ve not obtained any form of certification from a recognized professional body.
 The experience and academic credentials are not enough to lead a successful life in the IT industry.
 Organizations will not take you seriously if you don’t have a professional certification.
 Obtaining a certification will also make you marketable as well as help you clinch advanced and lucrative jobs.

-Some of the best certifications in information technology include Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP) and Project Management Professional (PMP).
+Some of the best certifications in information technology include Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP) and Project Management Professional (PMP) by taking the PMP test.

 Create a strong network.